 Vietnam National University of Agriculture is located in Trau Quy township, Gia Lam district, Hanoi, capital of Vietnam.
 Situated on a campus of nearly 200 ha, the university has a system of modern lecture halls, experimental and practical facilities, spacious dormitories, a modern library system, a large gymnastic and sports complex, and many other crucial teaching, learning and research facilities.

 VNUA is a large scale multi-disciplinary University with the current numbers of staff and students of 1,340 and 38,484 respectively.

-The University has four Research Institutes: Agro-Biology, Rice Research, Economics and Development, and Engineering Research and Training.
+The University has four Research Institutes: Agro-Biology, Crop Research and Development, Economics and Development, and Engineering Research and Training.

 VNUA considers students the center of education and thus always creates the best conditions for students following the motto “Learn to know, learn to do, learn to live together, learn to be”.
 This teaches students to be well prepared for a life-long learning, to work creatively with a high sense of responsibility and cooperation for the sake of mutual benefit of self, the community, and the whole society.